William Colebrooke: New Brunswick, Canada

+Barbados and the Windward Islands

-On 9 November 1846 he became Colonel in the army, though he was not Colonel of artillery until later.
+On 9 November 1846, he became Colonel in the army, though he was not Colonel of artillery until later.
 On 27 November 1847 he was gazetted to British Guiana, but never took up the appointment, going instead on 11 August 1848, as governor, to Barbados, where he also administered the Windward Islands.
 Colebrooke worked for the suppression of crime and the improvement of the prisons.
 He also suggested a federation of all the Windward Islands, anticipating later proposals.
-In 1854 the withdrawal of imperial troops from the smaller islands caused some apprehension, but the peace of the islands was not really disturbed.
+In 1854, the withdrawal of imperial troops from the smaller islands caused some apprehension, but the peace of the islands was not really disturbed.

+Return to England

 He became Major-general on 20 June 1854.
 In January 1856 he relinquished his government and returned to England.
-He was promoted Lieutenant-general on 16 January 1859 and general 26 December 1865, and he was colonel commanding the Royal Artillery from 25 September 1859 until his death.
+He was promoted Lieutenant-general on 16 January 1859, and general 26 December 1865, and he was colonel commanding the Royal Artillery from 25 September 1859 until his death.

+Personal life and death

+In 1820, Colebrooke married Emma Sophia Colebrooke, daughter of Lieutenant-colonel Robert Colebrooke (d.
+1808), surveyor-general of Bengal.
+His wife died in 1851.

-He resided at Salt Hill, near Slough, Buckinghamshire, where he died on 6 February 1870.
+Colebrooke resided at Salt Hill, near Slough, Buckinghamshire, where he died on 6 February 1870.
 He had become K.H. in 1834, Knight Bachelor in 1837, and received C.B. (civil) in 1848.

-Family

-Colebrooke married, in 1820, Emma Sophia, daughter of Lieutenant-colonel Robert Colebrooke (died 1808), surveyor-general of Bengal; she died in 1851.